 Step 2: Turn off the “Find My Phone” feature that is on your device.
 To do this, go to your settings app and select iCloud then select Find My iPhone and switch it off.
 Next, you’ll need to connect your device to your computer and launch that shiny, updated version of iTunes.

 Step 3: After everything is connected and launched you will need to put your device into DFU mode.
 This is similar to safe mode for your computer but for your iOS device.
 Here we go:

-1. Hold down the Power button and the Home button simultaneously for 10 seconds, then release the Side button while continuing to hold down the Home button.
+hold down the Side button and the Home button simultaneously for 10 seconds, then release the Side button while continuing to hold down the Home button.

 2. Then, let go of the Power button but keep holding the Home button until the device switches to DFU mode.
 You will be able to tell because a message will pop up in iTunes letting you know “iTunes has detected an iPhone in recovery mode.”.

 Step 4: The next few steps are quite similar to when you originally switched over to beta.
 In iTunes click the option key (Mac) or Shift Key (Windows) and choose the Restore iPhone option in the main window, just as before.
 Only instead of selecting the iOS 11 beta file to upload to iTunes you will select your previously downloaded iOS 10.3.2 file from earlier.
 Once it has been restored on your iPhone or iPad the familiar greeting screen will pop up and allow you to set up your device.

 Are you an adventurous soul who can push past the bugs and enjoy the exhilaration of the unknown?
 Or maybe a curious creature who relishes the familiar but wants to dip their toes in the refreshing pool of the mysterious.
 Worry not, because the path to and from the foreign territory known as iOS 11 beta is easy to navigate.